DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ### Removing Duplicate Trainees
 The `trainee:remove_duplicates` task is used to remove duplicate trainees from the database based on email address.
 The task requires a CSV file with trainee IDs as input.

-Here's how to use it:
+Here’s how to use it:

 **Syntax:**